Policemen intercept smuggled cigarettes shipment

 The Police Regional Office-Bangsamoro Autonomous Region (PRO-BAR) said the smuggled cigarettes were seized on Friday, November 8, at the fish port in Simuay village, Sultan Mastura, Maguindanao del Norte.

-The PRO-BAR said the shipment of smuggled cigarettes was intercepted after a concerned citizen reported to the police in Sultan Mastura that there was ongoing suspicious activity at the fish port of Barangay Simuay.
+The PRO-BAR said the shipment of smuggled cigarettes was intercepted after a concerned citizen reported to the police in Sultan Mastura that there is an ongoing suspicious activity at the fish port of Barangay Simuay.

 “The informant reported that an unknown baggage was being unloaded from a medium-sized motorized boat,” the PRO-BAR said in a statement.